efernie/express-subdomain-example/README.md

 2. Install express ```npm install express```

-3. Configure host file
+3. Configure hosts file
-  Set the host file to point to the ip of the localhost
+  Set the hosts file to point to the ip of the localhost
   eg: 0.0.0.0 projects.localhost

 ## Sample Application